paycoreio/docs/docs/payment-providers/index.md

  !!!
 Note
     This step implies that you are already registered in the provider's system!

-2. Connecting account (in Dashbord)
+2. Connecting account (in Dashboard)

 Step ** Setting up account **:

-- Depending on the provider, the set of steps can be different, in case of: the methods of storage, transmission and uingse of data are individual for each of them.
+- Depending on the provider, the set of steps can be different, in case of: the methods of storage, transmission and uniqueness of data are individual for each of them.
 - The purpose of this step is to obtain the Credentials necessary for integration in Dashboard

 !!! warning